 “He’s so very handsome.”

 To Catharine, Mimi resembled nothing so much as a lovely black spaniel who yipped and jumped up on people and wanted nothing more than to give and receive affection.
-Madeleine was usually the one who shooed her away but that night they were giggling together in a way which they usually did not.
+Madeleine was usually the one who shooed her away but that night they were giggling together.

 “Shouldn’t you two be in bed?”
 Catharine cut in.